Wash, Care, & Avoiding Static Instructions

 Drying:

 If you use Dryer Sheets, make sure that they DO NOT contain Fabric Softener.
-Faux Fur materials dry quick.
+Faux Fur materials dry quickly.
 One 55" x 65" blanket will dry in 25-30 minutes on the "Air dry" Cycle.
-Remember, your Faux Fur Items will feel softer if you tumble dry until it's about 90% dry.
+Remember, your Faux Fur Items will feel softer if you tumble dry them until they're about 90% dry.
 If you tumble dry until it is 100% dry, or use low heat, static cling will dramatically increase.
 This means that if you dry the item 100%, you will see increased static.
-However, don't worry if you have static, a light misting with plain water and spray bottle will remove it, or you could partially start over with a rinse cycle in the washer.
+However, don't worry if you have static; a light misting with plain water and a spray bottle will remove it, or you could partially start over with a rinse cycle in the washer.
 (See additional information below)

 I suggest that you wash your faux fur/minky items often to remove dirt, body oils, smells, and lotions that accumulate with use.
-Even a light wash can be effective, or even just running the Items in a Rinse & high speed spin Cycle can dramatically revive the item.
+Even a light wash can be effective, or even just running the Items in a Rinse & high-speed spin Cycle can dramatically revive the items.
 Just add a 1/4 cup of White Vinegar, depending on the load size, to the rinse water.

 Additional Information:

-If your order DARK RED or BLACK Faux-Fur/Minky items, You should wash them separately 3-5 times.
-These 2 colors MIGHT (rarely) have a tendency to "bleed" which mean that the color can run off and stain other articles.
-A simple way to test the fabric to see if it has stopped bleeding, wash the item with a old White Sock or White towel that you can throw away.
-If the White sock comes out white then you are safe to wash it with other items.
+If your order includes DARK RED or BLACK Faux-Fur/Minky items, you should wash them separately 3-5 times.
+These 2 colors MIGHT (rarely) have a tendency to "bleed," which means that the color can run off and stain other articles.
+A simple way to test the fabric to see if it has stopped bleeding, wash the item with a White towel that you can throw away.
+If the White towel comes out white, then you are safe to wash it with other items.

 1/4 - 1/2 Cup Baking Soda